Best and Promising Practices for the Implementation of Zero Suicide in Indian Country

 - Identification of the one thing that is most important to me and worth living for: (i.e. family, ceremony or other Traditional ways, career, etc.)

 Counseling on access to lethal means

 For Indigenous people, the most common method used to end their lives was suffocation (hanging).2 When staff provide counseling on access to lethal means with Indigenous people, they should develop a comfort level with addressing all types of methods that may be used.
 Counseling on access to lethal means cannot be generic and must be meaningful to the reality of the individual and their choices.
 Conversations with individuals around lethal means may be found in the free, on-line training, Counseling on Access to Lethal Means.
-Addressing the presence of items that may be used by individuals to end their lives is one of the most powerful and direct ways in which to diffuse thoughts of imminent plans.

 ENGAGE: Key considerations for Indian Country

 - Ensure that the health/behavioral health care system creates a clinical pathway of care for those with moderate to high risk of suicide and that staff are trained on all related policies and procedures.

 - Assisting people create a safety plan that is resonant with their way of healing.

 - Fearlessly counsel on the reduction of access to lethal means with the knowledge that there are many ways in which people think about ending their life.